-A cavity is a concealed space enclosed by elements of a building (including a suspended ceiling) or contained within a building element, but not a room, cupboard, circulation space, stair enclosure, lift well, flue or a space within a chute, duct, pipe or conduit.
+A cavity is a concealed space enclosed by elements of a building (including, for example, the void above a suspended ceiling) or contained within a building element, but not a room, cupboard, circulation space, stair enclosure, lift well, chimney or a space within a chute, duct, pipe or conduit.
 For the purposes of this guidance, a cavity includes a roof space, a service riser or any other space used to run services around the building.